Spectrewolf8/Spectrewolf8/README.md

 - 🌱 I’m currently learning **JavaScript**.

-- 🤝 I’m looking for teammates/partners to work on something cool with
+- 🤝 I’m looking for teammates/partners to work on something cool with.

 - 📌️ Current goal is to go for **GSOC**, and to find a good internship before that.